charlesyoussef/phpipam_sync/README.md

   -l IP-Address  search for an IP address inside IPAM

-  -t rerun-timer  define the script auto-rerun timer in minutes
+  -t rerun-timer  define the script auto-rerun timer in minutes.
+Default is 15; Minimum allowed is 5

 (phpipam-venv) cyoussef:$